 3. Northern Virginia Association for the Education of Young Children (NVAEYC) CDA Assessment/Credential Scholarship

 NVAEYC's Credential Scholarship offers support to NAEYC members who are completing the coursework of an early childhood credential that will enhance their ability to create positive influences on the quality of services rendered to young children and their families.
+Please note, the recipients of this scholarship must be a legal resident of, or work in, the City of Alexandria, City of Falls Church, City of Fairfax, or Arlington County, Fairfax County, or Loudoun County.

 For more information, click on this link.